Installations in the Blue Gallery and the Ice House at Brantwood – John Ruskin’s home

 23 July – 19 September 2021

-In the Ice House located in Brantwood Gardens, I will be showing a site-specific light and sound installation.
-I am collaborating with sound artist Natasha Lohan, who is creating a special soundscape for the location.
-The viewer, immersed in the soundscape will encounter the installation CROWN OF CREATION which slowly pulsating fades into the dark and lights up again questioning our perception of human supremacy over nature.
+In the Ice House located in Brantwood Gardens, I have collaborated with sound artist Natasha Lohan to create a site specific light and sound installation.
+The viewer, immersed in the soundscape encounters the light installation CROWN OF CREATION which slowly pulsating fades into the dark and lights up again questioning our perception of human supremacy over nature.
+Natasha has created a sound composition with recordings gathered through Spring 2021 from within the Ice House, throughout the environments of the Brantwood Estate and at the Thameside Print Studios, London.

-Peter Bromley, with the support from 1968 Film Group, is creating a new documentary ‘Carol Wyss – In Situ’.
-The film covers making the work for Brantwood including the planning at my London Studio and printmaking at the Thames-Side Print Studio in Woolwich.
+Filmmaker Peter Bromley, with the support from 1968 Film Group, has created a new documentary ‘Carol Wyss – In Situ’.
+The film covers making and installing the work for Brantwood including the planning at my London Studio and printmaking at the Thames-Side print studio Woolwich.
+It is now available to watch online.

 This has been one of the most technically and conceptually ambitious projects I have undertaken.
 It would not have been possible without the following organisations, businesses, and people: